Farata/angular2typescript/README.md

 https://www.youtube.com/watch?v=47Gn-jgb0FI&feature=youtu.be
 It'll help you in getting started while reading Chapter 2.

+Watch this video with the high-level overview of the sample Auction app we develop in the book: https://www.youtube.com/watch?v=I809tajbVk4&feature=youtu.be

+Note the changes in the SystemJS config object in the angular-seed project in Chapter 2.
+Now we use minimized Angular bundles to lower the size of the app and the number of network requests during the app bootstrap.

 With the recent release of TypeScript 2.0 Beta, there is no need to use the Typings tool for downloading *.d.ts files.
 We're starting updating the code example to use @types and install the *.d.ts files with npm, e.g. npm i @types/es6-shim --save